CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 "samples_definition.tbl" and has the following format:

 ```
 #SAMPLE_ID	   ILLUMINA_ID	   TECHNOLOGY	  PAIRED	 SAMPLE_FACTOR	  METHOD_FACTOR	   DESCRIPTION
 R01_C09_G01	   G1_C_S9	       Illumina	    PE	     Bat_guano	      Capture	         Sample 9 desc
-R01_C10_G02	G2_C_S10	R01_C10_G02	Illumina	PE	Bat_guano	Capture	Sample 10 desc
+R01_C10_G02	   G2_C_S10	       Illumina	    PE	     Bat_guano	      Capture	         Sample 10 desc
 ```

 Only the first two columns are used in the pipeline, but it is recommended to add some metadata information in the tabular file for further data visualizations.
-Illumina ID is the identifier given in the samples files and corresponds exactly to the first part of the fasta file name (i.e.: followed by R{1,2}_001.fastq.gz).
+**Illumina ID** is the identifier given in the sample files and corresponds exactly to the root of the raw fastq file name.
-Sample ID corresponds to the sample identifier that will be used in all the pipeline steps.
+**Sample ID** corresponds to the sample identifier that will be used in all the pipeline steps.
 (In the first step of the pipeline (reads cleaning), the names are changed in such a way that raw reads keep their original ID while clean reads (and everything that comes after) are renamed into de sample ID.)